 Make your point: Investors don’t have time to sit around and try to decipher who you are, what you do, and what you want.
 They are interested to know:

-> Depict your value: Investors will only donate money to your new product launch if they know that your company is reputable.
+Investors will only donate money to your new product launch if they know that your company is reputable.
 Use your video to show your potential investors precisely why they should invest.

-> Wrap it all up: Your video’s conclusion is incredibly important.
+Your video’s conclusion is incredibly important.
 If you want your promotional video to stick in people’s minds, be sure that the ending flows nicely and reiterates your main goals.

-> Here’s a nice cartoon video from Strategyzer that shows how all of the tips above can work in practice:
+Here’s a nice cartoon video from Strategyzer that shows how all of the tips above can work in practice:

 A pitch video not only effectively communicates your message, but it can also benefit your company because it is shareable and memorable.
 The best fundraising videos are those that market themselves naturally.

 Let’s fast forward.
 You have made an effective pitch video, received funding, and are now ready to present your product to the world.
 What’s next?